Who I Am

 Employment

-St. Joseph's University September 2024 - Present
+St. Joseph's University, New York September 2024 - Present

 Assistant Professor of Mathematics